brutella/hc/Readme.md

 })
 ```

-When the switch is turned on "the analog way", you should notify the clients by manually setting the state.
+When the switch is turned on "the analog way", you should set the state of the accessory.

 	sw.SetOn(true)